mrt-prodz/Tiny-HTML5-Music-Player/README.md

 #####tinyplayer( [tracklist], [show waveform], [show help] )

-Import both tinyplayer.css and tinyplayer.js and add the following script to your page:
+Import both tinyplayer-min.css and tinyplayer-min.js and add the following script to your page:

 ```JavaScript
 TrackList =